Singaporean Mandarin

 Singaporean Mandarin (新加坡華語 (Xīnjiāpō Huáyǔ, 新加坡华语)) is a variety of Mandarin Chinese spoken natively in Singapore.
-It is one of the four official languages of Singapore along with English, Malay and Tamil.
+Mandarin is one of the four official languages of Singapore alongside English, Malay and Tamil.

-Singaporean Mandarin can be classified into two distinct Mandarin dialects: Standard Singaporean Mandarin and Colloquial Singaporean Mandarin (Singdarin).
-These two dialects are easily distinguishable to a person proficient in Mandarin.
-The standard is the register of Mandarin used in more formal occasions in Singapore and can be heard on television and radio.
-It is also the form taught in all Singapore government schools, while the colloquial is the form used by the general populace in informal situations.
-Singaporean Mandarin has many unique loanwords from other Chinese dialects (such as Hokkien) as well as Singapore's other official languages of English, Malay and Tamil.
+Singaporean Mandarin can be divided into two distinct forms: Standard Singaporean Mandarin and Colloquial Singaporean Mandarin (Singdarin).
+These forms are easily distinguishable to speakers proficient in Mandarin.
+The standard form is used in formal contexts, including television and radio broadcasts, and is the variant taught in government and international schools.
+The colloquial form is used informally among Singaporeans.
+Singaporean Mandarin contains many unique loanwords from other Chinese languages, such as Hokkien, as well as Singapore's other official languages: English, Malay and Tamil.

-Singaporean Mandarin became widely spoken by the Chinese community in Singapore after the Speak Mandarin Campaign by the government in 1979.
-It is today considered to be the second most commonly spoken language in Singapore, after English.
-Due to its widespread usage, Singaporean Mandarin has replaced Singaporean Hokkien as the lingua franca of the Chinese community today.
-Following the economic rise of China in the 21st century, Mandarin proficiency has been viewed with greater importance and has risen in terms of prominence in Singapore.
-In 2010, there was an increase in the number of Singaporean population who know two or more languages.
+The widespread adoption of Singaporean Mandarin by the Chinese community in Singapore followed the government's Speak Mandarin Campaign launched in 1979.
+Today, it is the second most commonly spoken language in Singapore after English and has largely replaced Singaporean Hokkien as the lingua franca among Singaporean Chinese.
+The rise of China in the 21st century has increased the prominence of Mandarin proficiency in Singapore.
+By 2010, more Singaporeans were multilingual, with a growing number speaking two or more languages.

-With increasing influx of mainland Chinese from mainland China to Singapore since the beginning of the 21st century, Singaporean Mandarin has gradually inclined itself towards Standard Chinese, although there are unique differences that have been retained.
-Currently, Singaporean Mandarin continues to develop, with major influences coming from Standard Chinese, Taiwanese Mandarin and English.
-Since the 2010s, the percentage of Singaporean Chinese speaking Mandarin at home has begun to decrease, in favour of Singaporean English.
+Since the early 21st century, the influx of mainland Chinese immigrants from mainland China has influenced Singaporean Mandarin to align more closely with Standard Chinese, although distinctive features have been retained.
+The language continues to evolve, influenced by Standard Chinese, Taiwanese Mandarin and English.
+Since the 2010s, the proportion of Singaporean Chinese speaking Mandarin at home has begun to decline, with Singapore English increasingly used and now surpassing Mandarin as the primary language spoken at home.